kildealab/RadiSeq/README.md

 **Note**: This test example is using made-up data for the sole purpose of testing if the installation was successful.
 We advise against using it for any simulation observation.
 User can create their own [input parameter files](#input-parameters) to run specific simulations

+### Generating custom sequencer profiles
+The RadiSeqProfiler program can be used to generate error profiles of custom Illumina sequencers of choice.
+However, users are expected to have the sequenced read data, obtained using the sequencer they wish to generate the profile for, in .fastq.gz format.
+For each of the reads in the read pairs, following command can be used to generate the corresponding error profile.<br>
+* `cd path/to/RadiSeq`
+* `./RadiSeqProfiler -f <path/to/fastq.gz> -o <outputFile.txt>`<br>

 ## Input parameters

 The user should specify all the input parameters for the simulation in a parameter text(.txt) file.
 Users can make any text file a parameter file with a filename